 This is one of the programs within Community of Hope.
 The Social Action Committee collects food and money for the local food bank for people in need.
 The committee formed the Casa Club, a group of church members and friends who have signed up to give money monthly.
 Several members of the committee volunteer at the food bank and some are on their board of directors.

 For several years we have collected school supplies for one of our local schools.
 In 2009, we initiated a mentoring program for the fifth graders at one of these schools.
 Twenty mentors shepherd the entire fifth grade class through an all-day introduction to New Mexico State University.
 Now this is an annual project.

 We regularly watch the activities of the New Mexico Legislature.

-We work with the Religious Education Committee to involve our children and youth in meaningful social action projects.
+Working with the Religious Education Committee we involve our children and youth in meaningful social action projects.

 Our Little Free Library, charter #44637, joins over 44,000 other Little Free Libraries as part of an international, free, nonprofit book exchange promoting literacy, the love of reading, and a sense of community.

 Anyone can use a Little Free Library.
 It’s convenient and the door is always open.